pronoiac/the-manual/the-manual.md

 These can never be planned and I'm sure the performers of these freak hits are as surprised as anybody when it happens.
 So unless you want to risk everything on some bizarre tale you have to tell, stick with us.

-When it comes to TV performances, singers make obvious focal points for the cameraman thus the viewers at home are forced to watch.
+When it comes to TV performances, singers make obvious focal points for the cameraman - thus the viewers at home are forced to watch.
 This is not because what is coming out of their mouths is of any great importance, it is just the easy option tradition of the medium.
 In fact most singers on Top of the Pops make complete prats of themselves.
 The viewers at home amuse themselves discussing this prattishness, either the size of the singer's nose, his taste in shirts, the dickhead state of his haircut or their shaggable qualities.
 This last example is usually done in such a disparaging and sexist way that it hardly inspires any real admiration.
-That said, you will need an act to go on TV. with.
+That said, you will need an act to go on TV with.
 People will need some sort of human focal point to relate to.
-When you get your three minutes of prime time TV. exposure you are going to have to grab the nation's attention in whatever way possible and at the same time keep the programme's director happy.
+When you get your three minutes of prime time TV exposure you are going to have to grab the nation's attention in whatever way possible and at the same time keep the programme's director happy.
 The first half of 1988 saw numerous D.J.s standing motionless behind their pair of Technics desperately holding onto their cool.
 Its novelty value soon wore off.